| Site

 the prison justice movement, thirty years ago.
 In fact, psychiatric

-survivors would call themselves "psychiatric inmates" to emphasize that --
+survivors would call themselves "psychiatric inmates" to emphasize

 despite all the medical trappings -- they were essentially prisoners.